Josef Horešovský

-Josef Horešovský (born 18 July 1946 in Žilina, Czechoslovakia) is a Czeck retired professional ice hockey player who played in the Czechoslovak Extraliga.
+Josef Horešovský (18 July 1946 – 15 December 2025) was a Czech professional ice hockey player and coach, who played in the Czechoslovak Extraliga.
 He played for HC Dukla Jihlava and HC Sparta Praha.
-Horešovský won a bronze medal at the 1972 Winter Olympics.
+Horešovský won a silver medal at the 1968 Winter Olympics and a bronze medal at the 1972 Winter Olympics.

+Horešovský died on 15 December 2025, at the age of 79.